conchaasensio/wefox-react-app/README.md

 You need to have [```Node```](https://nodejs.org/es/) and [```Docker```](https://www.docker.com/) previously installed in your computer.

-To start using this project, clone this repo to a new directory.
+To start using this project, clone this repo into a new directory and move inside it.
 > ```console
 >  $ git clone https://github.com/conchaasensio/wefox-frontend-challenge.git
+>  $ cd wefox-frontend-challenge
 > ```

-### ➡️ Launch
+### ➡️ Launch the backend and the frontend

-You have to run npm install in order to install the necesary dependencies.
+To run the backend introduce this command in your terminal to run the server:
 > ```console
-> $ npm install
+> $ docker compose up
 > ```

-Once we have it installed the dependencies, we introduce this command in our terminal to run the server:
+You have to install the frontend dependencies.
 > ```console
-> $ docker compose up
+> $ npm install
 > ```

-Once the server is up you are ready to run the app with ```npm start```.
+Run the frontend app.
 > ```console
 > $ npm start
 > ```

+Navigate to the frontend

-> 👉 Open http://localhost:3006 to view in the browser
+👉 Open http://localhost:3006 to view in the browser
+***

+## 🌐 View the App deployed in Netlify.

+ℹ️ The backend is not deployed so you need to run the backend locally.

+> ```console
+> $ docker compose up
+> ```

+Should you like to take a look to the deployed app, [here you have the link](https://wefox-challenge-concha.netlify.app/).
+***

+## 🚀 How to run the Tests.

 Finally, to run the tests you need to introduce the following commands on your terminal:
 ```console
 $ npm test
 ```

-To run the e2e tests use this command:
+To run the cypress tests use this command:
 ```console
 $ npm run cypress:open
 ```